 About Domestic Violence

-How Can I Be Sure it is Domestic Violence?
+How Can I Be Sure It’s Domestic Violence?

-If you are wondering whether your situation is domestic violence, ask yourself these questions:
+If you are wondering whether your situation is domestic violence, consider the following questions.

 Does someone you care about:

 Constantly put you down or make fun of you?

 Repeatedly call or show up to check on you?

 Control all of the money?

 Scare or threaten you? (e.g. “If you do that again, I’ll . . .”)